my sweet love baby doll outfits Relevant Information

 (17 People Likes) Should parents not give children any money?

 and held onto the quarter as if it were something precious.
 We walked to the corner and went inside.
 I picked up a pack of Juicyfruit gum.
 I held out my quarter.
 The clerk behind the counter took it and gave me two dimes in change (gum was 5 cents a pack back then).
 I received more coins than I gave -- and I got a pack of gum!
 I can still remember how sweet it was to chew my very own stick of gum, that I bought with my very own money.
 This was my first experience with money that was entirely my own.
 I understood from that first transaction that money was a means of exchange.
 I understood (after it was explained to me) that more coin doesn't mean anything because twenty cents (two dimes) had less value than a twenty-five cent quarter.
 I was five years old and I understood that.
 I also understood, from that first transaction, that if I wanted to buy what I wanted -- instead of what other people wanted to give me -- I would have to save so I would have money of my own.
 This was important to me because people kept giving me dolls and I wanted an Erector Set.
 Knowing that Daddy and Mommy worked to earn money, and that I could work and earn 5 cents an hour sorting paperclips (I actually asked them what work a kid could do!) gave me incentive to sort thousands of paperclips.
 This kept me very busy while my parents cared for my younger siblings.
 And I felt rich!
 I saved all my coins for about five years and never bought a thing more expensive than a pack of gum.
 When the price of gum went up to ten cents a pack, I quit gum.
 It was my first act of consumer protest.
-Parents can and should teach children about money, work, and finance at a very young age.
 Before giving any money, teach the value of coins as soon as a child is able to count with 1:1 correlation to 100, so that there is number sense.
 Once all of the above are known to a child (numeracy, counting, and the face value of each coin and how to count money), then it is time to establish an allowance.
 Some parents choose to make chores (work) the focus of earning an allowance so children don't feel money is their right.
 I don't subscribe to paying children for chores because I want them to know that our home is nice because we all make it that way, together.
 Nobody was ever paid for housework in my family.
 We all contributed value to each other and where we live because that's what we do as a family.
 Instead, during the late 1980s and throughout the 1990s, Silicone Sex Doll e gave our children an allowance determined by their weekly expenses at school and in life, and we paid our children extra money in addition to their allowance for doing something we would have to pay someone else to do.
 If they ran out of money we didn't give them more.
 They very quickly learned to budget and plan for their own expenses.
 When they had an expense beyond the allowance alotted, we discussed the expenditure.
 Was it something that should have been saved-for, in their 'rainy day fund?'
 If so, we did not pay for it.
 If it was something education-related, we always paid for it.
 When we could afford them, books and communication media were and are given whenever a child wants and/or needs it, in my world.
 Work included real jobs: manually removing snails from plants outside for 5 cents apiece (inflation!) when they were very young, setting up computers, creating letterhead, and brushing my long, wild hair.
 They soon learned which jobs paid the most!
 Now they are financially sav

 (24 People Likes) Does libertarianism offer anything besides “Work your ass off and then die”?